Training: becoming an EMDR therapist

 - Have mental health training, can recognise and assess common mental health problems and have experience of working in a mental health setting.

-- Have training and a minimum of two years’ experience of providing one-to-one psychotherapy, either as part of their professional training or in addition to it.
+- Have training and a minimum of two years’ experience of providing one-to-one psychotherapy, in addition to their professional training.

 - Have provided a reference from their clinical supervisor confirming the above.

 MUST hold FULL accreditation by one of the following professional bodies:

 • National Counselling & Psychotherapy Society Accredited Professional (NCPS Accredited Professional) grade

 • Federation of Drug and Alcohol Practitioners (FDAP) who are NCAC accredited.

 In their final year of training with a letter of recommendation from their clinical supervisor are eligible to begin the Standard EMDR Europe course but cannot fully complete it until their registration with HCPC is confirmed.

 Ratified by the EMDR Association UK, June 2023

 Guidelines for minimum accreditation requirements for mental health professional organisations for their members’ eligibility to undertake EMDR Europe accredited training

 If you are an accredited member of a mental health professional body which is not on our eligible to train list, you may still be eligible.
 Please read here for more information.